amplify-education/serverless-log-forwarding/README.md

     stages:
       - '[name of the stage to apply log forwarding]'
       - '[another stage name to filter]'
-    disabledLambdaPermission: false # whether to disable creation of the AWS::Lambda::Permission for the destinationARN (when policy size limits are a concern)
+    createLambdaPermission: true # whether to create the AWS::Lambda::Permission for the destinationARN (when policy size limits are a concern)

 functions:
   myFunction: